sdat2/sdat2.github.io/index.md

 ## Blog

-- [Nuclear Winter (March 2024)](https://sdat2.github.io/nuclear-winter/) - an essay on the physical and social-science uncertainties around nuclear winter (now somewhat out of date).
 - [London has better weather than New York City](https://sdat2.github.io/lon_nyc/) — a data-driven analysis of 20 years of hourly weather records that debunks the "drizzly London" myth.
+- [Nuclear Winter (March 2024)](https://sdat2.github.io/nuclear-winter/) - on the physical and social-science uncertainties around nuclear winter (a capstone project for the [CERI futures fellowship](https://www.camxrisk.org/futuresfellowship)).
 - [A simple model for upwind sailing](https://sdat2.github.io/sailing-upwind/)  just using force diagrams and trigonometry.
 Was my IB Maths coursework in 2014!
 Seems to work pretty well.

 ## Contact